 The UK’s universal language of business, highly skilled employees and wealth of opportunities across many thriving industry sectors position it as a hotbed for foreign investment.

 After opening our first office in London over 150 years ago, the UK has become home to the global headquarters of the HSBC Group, where an extensive branch network supports the needs of personal and business customers.
-The shape of this business in the UK continues to evolve with the recent move to our new Birmingham Head Office in 2018.
+The shape of this business in the UK continues to evolve with the move to our new Birmingham Head Office in 2018.

 With the world’s largest financial centre, a flexible market and a thriving entrepreneurial culture, the UK is a perfect location for businesses to explore their international potential.
 This, alongside a highly developed transportation network, enables the country to serve enterprises of all shapes and sizes.